Upcoming Anaerobic Course Dates & Price

 $3,495 course fee includes 3 nights’ hotel accommodations, local transportation to/from airport, most meals, and all course materials including the Wadsworth Anaerobic Bacteriology Manual.

-Customers who purchase our AS-580 or AS-150 anaerobic chamber may send one person free of charge to the course and receive a 50% discount sending an unlimited number of additional people to any future course.
+Customers who purchase our AS-500, AS-580, or AS-150 anaerobic chambers may send one person free of charge to the course and receive a 50% discount sending an unlimited number of additional people to any future course.